szweibel/workshops/newest_python.md

 # Chapter 3: Variables and Strings
 It is not very useful if our data disappears right after we calculate or define it.
 We need a way to store and label information so we can refer to it and use it later.
 In programming, we use **variables**.

 A variable is just a name that refers to a value.
 Think of it like a labeled box.
 You can put something in the box and then, whenever you need what is inside, you can just refer to the box by its label.
+The name of the variable is for you, the human, to remember what it's for; the value is what the computer will use in its calculations.

 You create a variable using a single equals sign `=`, which is known as the **assignment operator**.
 You put the name of the variable on the left and the value you want to store on the right.